3 min readValuation & Financials

 How to Prepare Your Financials Before You Sell

-The biggest driver of a smooth, fast sale process (more than pricing and more than marketing) is having well-organized financial documentation.
+The biggest driver of a smooth, fast sale process — more than pricing, more than marketing — is well-organized financial documentation.

-Here's what to get in order, ideally a year or two before you're ready to list the business for sale.
+Here's what to get in order, ideally a year or two before you're ready to sell.

 Three to Five Years of P&Ls

-Buyers want to see a trend, not a snapshot.
-One strong year doesn't tell much of a story.
-Three consistent years with a clear trajectory tells a much better narrative.
+Buyers want a trend, not a snapshot.
+One strong year doesn't tell much of a story; three consistent years with a clear trajectory tells a much better one.

 Get your Profit & Loss statements organized, cleaned up, and reconciled with your tax returns.
 If there are gaps or unusual years, be ready to explain them in plain language.